StackVista/stackstate-docs/stackpacks/integrations/solarwinds.md

 #### Topology

-The SolarWinds Orion server is a modular system that can contain different modules suitable for data retrieval by the StackState SolarWinds integration.
-The Network Performance Monitor (NPM) SolarWinds module provides information about Nodes, Interfaces and Layer-2 topology information for network devices.
+The SolarWinds Orion server can contain different modules suitable for data retrieval by the StackState SolarWinds integration.

+* **Network Performance Monitor (NPM) module** - provides information about nodes, interfaces and Layer-2 topology information for network devices.
 Layer-2 topology information for non-network devices is only available when the User Device Tracker (UDT) SolarWinds module is installed.

-If the User Device Tracker (UDT) module is not installed, connections to non-network devices (such as servers, VMs and storage) will not be retrieved, although the nodes themselves will be visible in StackState.

-When the User Device Tracker (UDT) module is installed, UDT information will be added to the retrieved topology (MAC-address tables from routers, switches and firewalls).
-This provides Layer-2 connection information for non-network devices, resulting in a complete topology for all SolarWinds nodes.
+* **User Device Tracker (UDT) module** - provides Layer-2 connection information for non-network devices in the form of MAC-address tables from routers, switches and firewalls.
+This is added to the data retrieved from NPM, resulting in a complete topology for all SolarWinds nodes.

 The SolarWinds check retrieves the following topology data from SolarWinds: